 We are committed to being great stewards of the riches that God gives to us.
 We need to think of God as generous and thus that He will meet our needs.
-We have a responsibility to express those needs in such a way that we exemplify excellence in our mission delivery, professionally pay and provide benefits to our people, maintain prudence in our reserves and debt management, and balance the budget.
+We have a responsibility to express those needs in such a way that we exemplify excellence in our mission delivery, professionally pay and provide benefits to our people, maintain prudence in our reserves and debt management, and meet the kingdom/moral/arithmetic needs of the budget.
 That is the Ox Principle.